xxlya/xxlya.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: AI researcher, forever learner and traveler.
+My first name is pronounced as  "Shau-Shau".

 profile:
   align: right